Here, you’ll find techniques and tips for making the most of the autumnal fungi season

 What About The Woodland Scene?

-Again, try and position the camera at the same level as the fungi or underneath.
+Again, try to position the camera at the same level as the fungi or underneath.
+My camera usually winds up on the ground, in the mud and leaf-litter.
 This style works equally well whether it’s a toadstool on the ground, a cluster on a stump, or brackets on a tree trunk.
-To aid composition with this perspective, I loosely work around the ‘rule of thirds’, composing the image so that the toadstool or fungi covered stump is in a corner with the scene filling the majority of the frame.
+To aid composition with this perspective, I loosely work around the ‘rule of thirds’, composing the image so that the toadstool or fungi covered stump is in a corner with the scene filling most of the frame.

-A small aperture (ƒ/16 or ƒ/22) is not an absolute requirement for this to work well, although it does produce a great sense of perspective.
-I usually work with ƒ/4-ƒ/8.
+A small aperture (f/16 or f/22) is not an absolute requirement for this to work well, although it does produce a great sense of perspective, along with chromatic aberrations.
+I usually work with f/4-f/11.
 This throws the background out of focus (not massively as it’s a wide-angle), but produces an impression of the environment.
-If you are going to close the shutter right down, remember to use a tripod.
+If you are going to close the shutter right down, do remember to support the camera.
+In gloomy woodlands, your shutter speeds will slow right down to 1 or 2 seconds, if not more.